GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents

 \section{Conclusion}

 In this paper, we have presented GestureDiffuCLIP, a CLIP-guided co-speech gesture synthesis system that generates stylized gestures based on arbitrary style prompts while ensuring semantic and rhythmic harmony with speech.
 We leverage powerful CLIP-based encoders to extract style embeddings from style prompts and incorporate them into a diffusion model-based generator through an AdaIN layer.
 This architecture effectively guides the style of the generated gestures.
 The CLIP latents make our system highly flexible, supporting short texts, motion sequences, and video clips as style prompts.
 We also develop a semantics-aware mechanism to ensure semantic consistency between speech and generated gestures, where a joint embedding space is learned between gestures and speech transcripts using contrastive learning.
 Our system can be extended to achieve style control of individual body parts through noise combination.
 We conduct an extensive set of experiments to evaluate our framework.
-Our system outperforms all baselines both qualitatively and quantitatively, as evidenced by FGD, SC, and SRA metrics, and user study results.
+Our system outperforms all baselines both qualitatively and quantitatively, as evidenced by FGD, SRGR, SC, and SRA metrics, and user study results.
 Regarding application, we demonstrate that our system can effectively enhance co-speech gestures by specifying style prompts for each speech sentence and using these prompts to guide the character's performance.
-We can further automate this process by employing a large language model like ChatGPT.
-Finally, we carry out related ablation studies to analyze the design of our system.
+We can further automate this process by employing a large language model like ChatGPT, enabling a skillful storyteller.